 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Alberta has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Alberta has few renters and college students.
 But the biggest reason it is quieter in Alberta than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Alberta may be for you.

-The percentage of adults in Alberta who are college-educated is close to the national average for all communities of 21.84%: 17.14% of the adults in Alberta have a bachelor's degree or advanced degree.
+In terms of college education, Alberta is nearly on par with the US average for all cities of 21.84%: 17.14% of adults 25 and older in Alberta have a bachelor's degree or advanced degree.

 The per capita income in Alberta in 2022 was $30,327, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $121,308 for a family of four.
 However, Alberta contains both very wealthy and poor people as well.